telerik/ajax-docs/api/server/Telerik.Web.UI/RadAutoCompleteBox.md

 #### Remarks
 If this property is not set, the control will render using the skin named "Default".
             If EnableEmbeddedSkins is set to false, the control will not render skin.

+###  Skin `String`

+Gets or sets the skin name for the control user interface.

+#### Remarks
+If this property is not set, the control will render using the skin named "Default".
+             If EnableEmbeddedSkins is set to false, the control will not render skin.

 ###  Text `String`